Thomas Tommasina

 Thomas Tommasina (1855 – 29 January 1935) was an artist turned physicist who worked on atmospheric ionization and gravitational theories mainly after moving to Switzerland.
 An experimenter as well as a theoretician, he invented a radio-receiver-like device while studying ionospheric disturbances in the upper atmosphere and used it in long-range weather prediction.

 Early life

-Tommasina was born in the town of Intra (today part of Verbania) on the shores of Lake Maggiore in the Kingdom of Lombardy–Venetia.
+Tommasina was born in the town of Intra (today part of Verbania) on the shores of Lake Maggiore in the Kingdom of Lombardy–Venetia, then part of the Austrian Empire.

 In his early years, he admired the Italian school of painting, particularly that of Leonardo da Vinci.

 Education

 Tommasina studied art.
 In 1885 he became inspired by the works of Alessandro Volta, took an interest in physics, and went to Geneva to study under Charles Soret.
 Here he worked on the physics behind the hardness of solids.
 Following the works of Julius Elster and Hans Friedrich Geitel he joined Édouard Sarasin in studies on the ionization of air and related phenomena.
 He was a doctor of science and member of the National Institute of Geneva from 1902.